 1. Wrike

-Wrike is an effective project management tool that enables the Agile development team to make instant changes to save up on costs and boost revenue.
+Wrike is an effective project management tool that enables the Agile development team to make instant changes to reduce costs and boost revenue.
 The project management institute uses Wrike as it is an ideal framework for connecting and centralizing multiple projects and boosting the team’s efficiency.
-It offers full visibility and control of various development projects & tasks to all the team members.
+It offers full visibility and control of various development projects and tasks to all the team members.

 2. ProofHub

 ProofHub is one of the most used Agile project management tools with a smart interface and rich features.
-It enables the custom software development experts to share ideas, start discussions, and compile documents which ensures rapid application development.
-It is a project management software that comes with integrated tools and features that can help to create successful projects.
-Besides, it allows the use of techniques like CPM (Critical Path Method) and GTD ( Getting Things Done ) to manage development projects.
+It enables custom software development experts to share ideas, start discussions, and compile documents, ensuring rapid application development.
+It is project management software that comes with integrated tools and features that can help create successful projects.
+Additionally, it allows the use of techniques like CPM (Critical Path Method) and GTD ( Getting Things Done ) to manage development projects.

 3. Asana

 Asana is a cloud-based project management system and a task management tool that allows the project manager to plan, organize, and track the progress of the projects.
-From boards to timelines, Asana comes with all the features a team requires.
-With Asana, one can track launches & iterations, sprint plans, and communicate with team members.
+From boards to timelines, Asana offers all the features necessary for a team.
+Asana enables tracking launches, iterations, sprint plans, and communication with team members.

 4. Smartsheet

-Smartsheet is a tool that specifies ways to collaborate the projects and different tasks like tracking marketing campaigns, managing the operations, and planning events.
+Smartsheet is a tool that facilitates project collaboration and different tasks like tracking marketing campaigns, managing operations, and planning events.
 It comes with various solutions for different industries and roles.
 Besides, it has open and free collaboration and unlimited team creation features.

 5. Active Collab

 Active Collab is another project management tool that was devised as the perfect solution to provide business value.
-It allows the software team to determine what the user can see and access.
-This keeps the users well-informed and a part of the development process.
+It allows the software team to determine what users can see and access.
+This ensures that users are well-informed and involved in the development process.
 It enables the programmers to do the planning, share files, track expenses, track time, discuss important topics, and brainstorm for multiple projects.

 2. What is Waterfall Methodology?

-The Waterfall follows an incremental approach; it is a highly sequential process that can be divided into seven different phases conception, initiation & analysis, designing, coding, testing, and implementation.
-Basically, Waterfall is a traditional methodology that follows a linear approach to developing valuable software.
+The Waterfall method is incremental and highly sequential, divided into seven phases: conception, initiation & analysis, designing, coding, testing, and implementation.
+Waterfall is a traditional methodology that follows a linear approach to developing valuable software.
 It goes through strict planning and then the plan is performed step by step in the process.
-The software development companies that strictly follow the hierarchical structure, use the Waterfall methodology.
+Software development companies that strictly follow the hierarchical structure, use the Waterfall methodology.

-The process of Waterfall starts with experts gathering data from the client and ends when the product is delivered.
-In this entire process, all the events are represented at a distinct stage.
+The process begins with experts gathering data from the client and ends when the product is delivered.
+Each event in the process is represented at a distinct stage.
 And the developer can start working on the next stage only after finishing the previous one.

 2.1 Advantages of Waterfall